hossaini310/bootstrap-intellisense/README.md

 ### CSS Class Autocomplete

-Bootstrap Intellisense is a Visual Studio Code extension that offers CSS class autocomplete for Bootstrap, supporting both Bootstrap 4 and Bootstrap 5 versions.
+Bootstrap Intellisense is a Visual Studio Code extension that offers CSS class autocomplete for Bootstrap.
+Enter a class name and the extension will suggest matching CSS classes, if not than try `ctrl + space` to trigger the autocomplete.

 <!-- add img -->
 <img src="/assets/images/img1.png"/>